roedl-dynamics/RD_Tools/README.md

 <br>
 <h2>How to use:</h2>
 After installation the Tool starts in the Background.<br>
+You can open it in the Systemtray: <br>

 ![image](https://github.com/roedl-dynamics/RD_Tools/blob/main/RD-Tools_ImTray.PNG) <br>

-You can open it in the Systemtray: <br>
+Next you can select a Tool to open with the launcher or close the launcher.

 ![image](https://github.com/roedl-dynamics/RD_Tools/blob/main/RD-Tools_ge%C3%B6ffnet.PNG) <br>

-Next you can select a Tool to open with the launcher or close the launcher.
+Now the Launcher will open one of these Tools

 <p float="left">